eXascaleInfolab/clubmark/README.md

 ## Overview

 The benchmark executes specified applications (clustering algorithms) on the specified or generated input datasets (networks), measures execution statistics and evaluates accuracy of the results using specified measures.
-PyCABeM is a general-purpose modular benchmarking framework specialized for the clustering (community detection) algorithms evaluation.
+Clubmark is a general-purpose modular benchmarking framework specialized for the clustering (community detection) algorithms evaluation.
 The generic functionality is based on [PyExPool](https://github.com/eXascaleInfolab/PyExPool) multiprocess execution pool and load balancer.

 Generic properties:
 - Data preprocessing (synthetic networks generation, shuffling, etc.);